Chapter 108

 I always dislike women like that.
 Women who think being

-I’d be Charlie.
+Wonka, and I’d be Charlie.
 Either way, I’m tired and I’m ready to go home.

 “The secret here is we don’t charge for the blood.
 Vampires